How Fear of Death Can Ruin Life

 This especially comforts people who feel vulnerable in our current, more impermanent world.

-Pressure children.
+Pressure Children

 Parents obsessed with their own mortality transfer those fears onto children in a variety of ways.
 For instance, they demand a certain kind of materialistic success in offspring.
 This makes them feel as if they’ll live on after death.

-How many times have you heard people behave in alarming ways and say, “You only live once!”
+How many times have you heard people behave in alarming ways and defensively say, “You only live once!”

 Is there an upside to living in fear of death?
 Religions and fascist politicians might see an upside for themselves.
 Fear allows them to manipulate people to behave in ways that benefit the powerful.

 Those with a healthy awareness of their own mortality behave in ways that help society as a whole.
-We can accept the reality of death and make a sort of heaven on earth.
+We accept the reality of death and make a sort of heaven on earth.

 This includes those who: